From Hype to Proof

 Real-World Examples: How Brands Are Winning in AI Search

-Table titled “Real-World Examples of AI Search Success,” showing four Generative Engine Optimisation (GEO) case studies across different B2B sectors.
-The examples include a Webflow agency using structured storytelling to achieve 10% organic traffic from AI citations; a building-materials supplier creating answer-first content that led to a 67% increase in organic traffic; a prop-tech SaaS company generating 32% of new SQLs from AI search through detailed documentation; and academic research showing pages with structured data cited up to 58% more often.
-The key takeaway highlights that clear, well-structured copy and semantic context improve AI search visibility and citation frequency.
+Table titled “Real-World Examples of AI Search Success,” comparing four Generative Engine Optimisation (GEO) case studies across B2B sectors.
+It shows how a Webflow agency improved AI citations through clearer value articulation, a building-materials supplier increased organic traffic by answering buyer questions, and a prop-tech SaaS company generated 32% of new SQLs from AI search with useful documentation.
+An academic research example highlights that semantically rich, well-structured content is cited more often.
+The table emphasises that buyer-focused, accessible content improves both AI visibility and commercial outcomes.
 Made by Alpha P Tech Ltd.

 How a Webflow Agency Earned Citations in ChatGPT and Perplexity